OmniWildcard/Omni-s_World/Mod Lists/End Times Challenge/Readme.md

 - [x] Floating grass near the Solitude Lumber Mill | **Currently Resolved by v1.0.7.1 Hotfix**
 - [ ] Navmesh-related crashes during the first dragon fight at the Whiterun Watchtower
 - [ ] Various landscape seams in need of fixing
-- [ ] Some minor Navmesh tweaks required in small towns and villages
+- [ ] Some minor navmesh tweaks required in small towns and villages
-- [ ] Minor Navmesh tweaks in Ustengrav
+- [ ] Minor navmesh tweaks in Ustengrav

 # FAQS
 - **Question:** My meshes/textures are not rendering properly in-game.
 What do I do to fix this?